datomarjanidze/html-lightweight-template-engine/README.md

 - `HtmlLightweightTemplateEngine` class constructor parameters:
   - `texts` {[key: string]: string}: interpolation key-values
-  - `elementAttributePrefix` {string}: this value is used as a prefix to reference custom elements and attributes
+  - `elementAttributePrefix` {string}: this value is used as a prefix to reference custom elements and attributes.
+Default - 'app'

 ### Side note